CLI Overview

 |---|---|

-Adding an environment with --ci creates an encrypted auth file that’s safe to commit to git.
-See Managing Environments for details.
+Adding a profile with --ci creates an encrypted auth file that’s safe to commit to git.
+Use --cdp-endpoint to connect to an Electron app or existing browser via Chrome DevTools Protocol instead of a URL.
+See Managing Profiles for details.

-Section titled “Environment Config”Fine-tune browser behavior per environment.
+Section titled “Profile Config”Fine-tune browser behavior per profile.

 | Command | What it does |